St Patrick’s Catholic Primary School

 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-Some children with medical needs may also have special educational needs and may have a statement or Education Health and Care (EHC) plan often known as an EHCP, which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
+Some children with medical needs may also have special educational needs and may have an Education Health and Care (EHC) plan, often known as an EHCP, which brings together health and social care needs, as well as their special educational provision.
+The SEND Code of Practice (2014) is followed.

 How are children identified as having additional needs?